schoenemeyer/Microsoft-MPI/README.md

 1. Download MS-MPI v9.0.1

- can verify that the MS-MPI environment variables have been set
+2. Verify that the MS-MPI environment variables have been set